t-webber/jet-centre/docs/database.md

 If you have an error, try `sudo sudo -u postgres psql`.

-Here, create a new role (user in postgresql) how can create a database, login and have a password.
+Here, create a new role (user in postgresql) who can create a database, login and have a password.

 ```SQL
 CREATE ROLE your_pg_user CREATEDB LOGIN PASSWORD 'your_pg_password';